apache/tvm/docs/dev/virtual_machine.rst

 Serialization
 ~~~~~~~~~~~~~

-A final and yet to be implemented part of the VM design is serialization.
-This accompanying PR will introduce both the bytecode, its serialization, as well as VM level serialization.
-The idea being that a VM can be efficiently stored to disk and resumed at a later time.
+A final and yet-to-be-implemented part of the VM design is serialization.
+The accompanying PR will introduce both the bytecode and its serialization, as well as VM-level serialization.
+The design premise is that a VM can be efficiently stored to disk and resumed at a later time.
 This would also allow us to efficiently schedule many models on to a single machine in order to obtain good utilization.

 Unresolved Questions
 ~~~~~~~~~~~~~~~~~~~~